EML4U/WikimediaDumpExtractor/README.md

 - [Wikimedia downloads overview](https://dumps.wikimedia.org/)
 - [About Wikimedia dumps](https://meta.wikimedia.org/wiki/Data_dumps)

-To generate small test files, you may use the following command and edit the footer of the generated file afterwards to ensure valid XML.
+To generate small test files, you may use the following command and edit the footer of the generated file afterwards to ensure valid XML:

 `head -n10000 enwiki-pages-articles-multistream.xml > test.xml`

+To count the number of generated files, you may use the following command:

+`ls ./ | wc -l`

 ## Credits